prometheus/docs/content/blog/2017-02-20-interview-with-weaveworks.md

 [Weaveworks](https://www.weave.works/) offers [Weave
-Cloud](https://www.weave.works/solution/cloud/), a service which "operationalizes" microservices through a combination of open source projects and software as a service.
+Cloud](https://www.weave.works/solution/cloud/), a service which "operationalize" microservices through a combination of open source projects and software as a service.

 Weave Cloud consists of: